run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/use/create-change-from-an-event.md

 title: Create a change from an event
-Description:Is intended to create a change from an event.
+Description:It is intended to create a request for change through an event.
-# Create a change from an event
+# Create a request for change through an event

-This functionality is intended to create a change from an event.
+This functionality is intended to create a request for change through an event.

 Before getting started
 --------------------------

-It's necessary to previously register the event.
+- [x] It's necessary to have registered the event.

 Procedure
 -------------